 We exclusively use waxing.
 A thin layer of wax is enough to avoid grease and oil stains, and not let dust to stick to the surface of the wood.

 Just enough, so you can still enjoy the wonderful touch of solid wood and its multilayered organic beauty.

 Ebonizing is an interesting natural process.
-We take advantage of the high tannic content of oak wood by using a vinegar and iron secret mix.
+We take advantage of the high tannic content in Chestnut by using a vinegar and iron secret mix.
 When you wet the wood in this liquid, the chemical reaction activates the tannins and the color of the wood changes completely in just a matter of seconds.

 The final color is actually the same as if the same piece of wood had been buried in a swamp for years.